Malinda Williams: Career

 She later guest-starred on Law & Order: Special Victims Unit, and was a regular cast member on the short-lived NBC drama series Windfall in 2006.

 In 2006, Williams appeared in the musical film Idlewild.
 The following year, she co-starred in the Tyler Perry's romantic comedy-drama Daddy's Little Girls.
 In 2008, she appeared in First Sunday opposite Ice Cube.
 She then starred in several independent films.
 In 2012, Williams co-starred as Chris Rock's sister in the romantic comedy film 2 Days in New York.
 Between 2013 and 2015, she played the leading role in the Up network's television film Marry Me for Christmas, and its two sequels Marry Us for Christmas and A Baby for Christmas.
 In 2013, she began hosting the Aspire network's television talk show Exhale.
 She also starred in two films for TV One: Girlfriends' Getaway and its sequel Girlfriends' Getaway 2 in 2014 and 2015, alongside Garcelle Beauvais, Terri J. Vaughn and Essence Atkins.
 In 2015, Williams also had a supporting role in David O. Russell's comedy film Accidental Love.

 Personal life

-Williams was married to actor Mekhi Phifer from 1999-2003; they have a son.
+Williams was married to actor Mekhi Phifer from 1999 to 2003; they have a son named Omikaye.

 In August 2008, she married rapper D-Nice; they separated in August 2009 and filed for divorce in February 2010; and it was finalized on June 14, 2010.

+Williams married journalist Tariq Walker in 2020.